prasanth100v/GitHub-Actions/GitHub-Actions.md

 ```
 ### Simple rule:
    Workflow has Jobs →→ Jobs have Steps →→ Steps run on Runners This is the heart of GitHub Actions.
+### Why teams like it

+Zero setup (already in GitHub)
+Huge marketplace of reusable actions
+Great for DevOps / Platform / SRE workflows
+Works nicely with Docker, Kubernetes, Terraform